 - Requirements apply during the BS receive period.

 - Reference requirements defined for the conducted receiver characteristics do not assume HARQ retransmissions.

+- Requirement except the receiver spurious is tested with a CW signal present at the antenna connector.
+The CW signal power is -38 dBm configured at the NR-ARFCN of D2R channel at the antenna connector.

 NOTE 1: In normal operating condition, A-IoT BS is configured as HD-FDD operation.